 Thus refreshed, I returned to 42nd Avenue and headed south.
 In the first block, I saw another duplex (again from 1930) with the same picturesquely irregular protrusions from the facade I had seen on 48th Avenue — though other aspects of the design are different.
 (I wonder whether the front gables on this one, now covered in siding, might have originally been half-timbered.)

 I also continued to appreciate the variety of choices residents make with regard to their front yards.
 When walking in the summer, I see more of the gardening, but even at this time of year there is a lot that can be done with inanimate objects.
 For example, in the 3100 blocks of 42nd and 41st Avenues, I saw in one case an eclectic horizontal assortment of small figures and in another case a pair of metal sunflowers growing up vertically beside the house.

 Two final photos illustrate a contrast between the present reality of commercial property on Lake Street and its intriguing past and future.
 Across from the Hi-Lo Diner, Dogwood Coffee Company and Forage Modern Workshop have used bold signage to make the most of a rather bland single-story retail strip from 1954.
-One block south, on the southwest corner with 40th Avenue, an inherently far more decorative two-story building from 1928 provides a mix of residential and commercial space.
+One block west, on the southwest corner with 40th Avenue, an inherently far more decorative two-story building from 1928 provides a mix of residential and commercial space.
 The commercial space is currently vacant, with signs indicating that Ken and Jack’s Dairy Store formerly offered frozen meats.
 However, the building was just purchased in January, so it is easy to imagine a new use.

 Editor’s Note: Max Hailperin is walking each of Minneapolis’ 87 neighborhoods, in alphabetical order.
 He chronicles his adventures at allofminneapolis.com, where the original version of this article was published March 26, 2017.
 We’re sharing them here at streets.mn.